ROCm/HIP/docs/how-to/hip_runtime_api.rst

 .. note::

-  For CUDA-specific headers, see the `hipother repository <https://github.com/ROCm/hipother>`_.
+  On NVIDIA platform HIP runtime API calls CUDA runtime or CUDA driver via hipother interface.
+For more information, see the `hipother repository <https://github.com/ROCm/hipother>`_.